 Most supercapacitors use organic electrolytes that restrict the voltage to about 2.7V, whereas our current Generation 3 (Gen 3) technology is operating at 3.4V.
 Because the energy stored is proportional to the voltage squared, our current cells perform about three times (3x) those of conventional supercapacitors.

-Today we are building a new state-of-the-art R&D facility in Oxford, UK to develop beyond our current Generation (Gen 3) Carbon-Ion technology platform.
-We also have a specialist team located in Charlotte, North Carolina that is developing our grid energy storage solutions while carrying out production at an existing lithium-ion manufacturing plant at LiFun in China.
+Today we are building a new state-of-the-art R&D facility in Oxford, UK to develop beyond our current Gen 3 Carbon-Ion technology platform.
+We also have a specialist team located in Charlotte, North Carolina that is developing our grid energy storage solutions and production at an existing lithium-ion manufacturing plant in China.

-We have a growing portfolio of our own patents and intellectual property to achieve our goals of mobile phones that charge in seconds, cordless appliances like cleaners, drills and hair straighteners that perform as if they were plugged in, and electric vehicles that charge in the same time it takes to fill a tank with fuel today.
+We have a growing portfolio of our own patents and intellectual property to expand beyond our current electrical grid solutions to produce mobile phones that charge in seconds, cordless appliances like cleaners, drills and hair straighteners that perform as if they were plugged in, and electric vehicles that charge in the same time it takes to fill a tank with fuel today.